Dry Mud Bases

 And that’s it for wood!
 My dry mud bases are really coming along now…

-It’s the time to add the details.
+It’s time to add the details.
 I used Melta Bombs, Citadel Skulls, grass and flowers.
 Each adds that little extra to the base.
-It’s a small area and having that little pop makes a big difference.
+It’s a small area, and having that little pop makes a big difference.

-The grass is very useful too.
-It can be used to hide areas of the base you’re not happy with.
-Maybe the Agrellan didn’t dry how you wanted it too or maybe a part of a boot is missing due to some enthusiastic clipping.
+The grass is beneficial too.
+It can hide areas of the base you’re not happy with.
+Maybe the Agrellan didn’t dry how you wanted it to, or maybe a part of a boot is missing due to some enthusiastic clipping.
 No problem!
 Place a hunk of grass next to the boot.

 Dry Mud Bases Done

 The bases are for my Raven Guard; more on them soon…